 Support is available if you are in receipt of – or are a dependant of someone in receipt of – any of the benefits listed in the previous column.
-However, to qualify, you will also need to have a Learning Difficulty Assessment or Education Health and Care Plan in place.
+However, to qualify, you will also need to have a Education Health and Care Plan in place.

 If you are a young parent, you may be able to apply to the Care to Learn Scheme to help with your childcare costs.
-Visit: www.direct.gov.uk/caretolearn or call 0800 121 8989 for an application form.
+Visit: www.direct.gov.uk/caretolearn or call 0800 121 8989 for information on how to apply online.

-If you need to apply for this assistance, please contact the Learner Services Team.
+If you need to apply for this assistance, please contact the Learner Support Fund.